haud-ba/XTS_TRANSPORT_LAYER/README.md

 	TYPE ST_STATION_PARAMETER :
 	STRUCT
 	  sText             : STRING(80); // only description
-	  rPosWait          : REAL;       // start of station, a sending station is using this value to send mover to rReleaseDistance  : REAL;       // distance from Mover.ActPos has to travel in order for station to go back to checking list entries
+	  // start of station, a sending station is using this value to send mover to rPosWait          : REAL;

+	  // distance from Mover.ActPos has to travel in order
+	  // for station to go back to checking list entries rReleaseDistance  : REAL;

 	  rGap              : REAL;
 	  rVelo             : REAL;